KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### 1.25.0
+- New KSP bugfix patch : [CorrectDragForFlags](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/126), fix the "panel" variants of the flag parts using a single drag cube, causing excessive drag for the smaller options.
+- Fixed [issue #124](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/124) : avoid disabling the KSP-Recall "refunding" hack when the user has disabled the KSPCF "RefundingOnRecovery" patch, thus making our friend Lisias happy again.

 ##### 1.24.6
 - Fixed [issue #121](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/121) : MapSOCorrectWrapping patch cause the Mohole to disappear